GuyDupenloup/gpt2_model_from_research_papers/README.md

 Keras stores the list of trainable variables of a model in its **trainable_variables** attribute.
 The simplest approach to transfer the weights from a source model to a target model is to ensure that the elements of their lists of variables match one-to-one.
 Then, a simple loop through the variable lists is sufficient to read the weights from the source model and write them to the target model.

 There are two conditions to make this possible:
-1. Both models must share the same decomposition in layers and sub-layers.
+1. Both models must share the same organization in layers and sub-layers.
 2. Layers must be declared in the same order in both **__init()__** methods.

 The variables of my model matched those of the Hugging Face model right away, with no change required to my model.
 I strictly followed the model architecture described in the research papers, and Hugging Face clearly did the same.